MMM-CalendarExt2/MMM-CalendarExt2/README.md

 ### [1.3.0] 2022-03-07

-- MODIFIED: Reduction of linter issues #158
+- MODIFIED: Reduction of linting issues #158

 ### [1.2.0] 2022-02-24